tsunk/Prework-iOS/README.md

-# Pre-work - Tip Calculator
+# Pre-work - Tip Me!

-Tip Calculator is a tip calculator application for iOS.
+Tip Me! is a tip calculator application for iOS.

 Submitted by: Katrina Tsun